-Using biased truncated Lévy walks with semi-permeable boundaries, we have designed an agent-based model for gang members that incorporates quasi-realistic movement rules as well as physical geographic features existing in Hollenbeck.
-We have shown that it is able to simulate a gang rivalry network similar to the one observed in [71, 56].
-The Simulated Biased Lévy walk Network (SBLN), the Brownian Motion Network (BMN), and an instance of a Geographical Threshold Graph (GTG) were compared to the observed rivalry network using measures of accuracy and shape.
+Using biased truncated Lévy walks with semi-permeable boundaries, we have designed an agent-based model for gang members in Hollenbeck that incorporates quasi-realistic movement rules as well as physical geographic features existing in Hollenbeck.
+We have shown that it is able to simulate a gang rivalry network similar to the one observed in [64, 50].
+The Simulated Biased Lévy walk Network (SBLN), the Brownian Motion Network (BMN), and an instance of a Geographical Threshold Graph (GTG) were compared to the observed rivalry network using measures of accuracy, shape, and community structure.